Scottish Horse War Memorial

 The Scottish Horse War Memorial (Scottish Horse-gedenkteken) is a monument in Kensington, Johannesburg, South Africa.
 It was built on Caledonia Hill, between Somerset Road on the north side, Katoomba Street on the east, Highland Rd on the south, and Good Hope Street on the west.
+It was built to commemorate soldiers who fought in the Scottish Horse British Army yeomanry regiment during the Second Boer War.